manassaloi/manassaloi.github.io/_posts/2025-06-18-underutilised-knowledge.markdown

 title:  "Underutilised knowledge is the new underutilised asset"
 ---

-A lot of VCs are excited seeing Scale’s outcome.Accel just made 2.5B as an early investor on Meta’s Scale AI deal.
+A lot of VCs are excited seeing Scale’s outcome.
+Accel just made 2.5B as an early investor on Meta’s Scale AI deal.
 Everyone is talking about Scale AI's and other labeller’s insane success, including their revenue growth, but misses the real story.

 It's not about being a better Mechanical Turk.
 It's about timing the supply waves perfectly.

+3 waves of labelling marketplace supply:
+- Wave 1: generic labour.
-Wave 1 of labelling marketplace supply: generic labour Wave 2: the COVID talent surplusWave 3: the underutilised idle specialists
+- Wave 2: the COVID talent surplus.
+- Wave 3: the underutilised idle specialists.

 Just like idle cars and homes created Uber and Airbnb, idle expertise (cultural, legal, financial) will now fuel a new supply wave in data labeling.

-—————————————————————————————————————————————————————-
 Like Uber or Airbnb, data labeling operates as a two-sided marketplace.
-Demand: AI labs, product companies (co pilot for X)
+- Demand: AI labs, product companies (co pilot for X).
-Supply: Human labellers/evaluators, starting with freelancers from India, Africa, Philippines, LatAm, etc to domain experts who have PhDs.
+- Supply: Human labellers/evaluators, starting with freelancers from India, Africa, Philippines, LatAm, etc to domain experts who have PhDs.

 Samasource, was one of the earliest players that worked with these foundational models, and they positioned themselves as the “ethical” player in this space, sourcing labellers in Africa, focusing on both ‘impact’.

 Scale is the one that grew to massive ‘scale’.